-In the future, it is expected that manufacturers will apply a soft cut-out for high wind speeds (indicated with dashed red curve in Figure 2) resulting in a final cut-out wind speed around 30 m/s.
+In the future, it is expected that manufacturers will apply a soft cut-out for high wind speeds (indicated with dashed red curve in figure 2) resulting in a final cut-out wind speed around 30 m/s.

-Figure 2 Turbine power curves (Information's from expert workshop held by DEA 27-4-2015).
+Figure 12 Turbine power curves (Information's from expert workshop held by DEA 27-4-2015).
 Specific power values refer to e.g. 3 MW with 124m rotor diameter (250 W/m2) and 3 MW with 101 m rotor diameter (375 W/m2)

-The power in the wind is given by the formula $P = \frac{1}{2} \operatorname{rho}^ A^ u^3$ , where rho is the air density, A the swept area and u the wind speed.
-To calculate the net power output from a wind turbine, the result must be multiplied by $C_p$ (Coefficient of power). $C_p$ varies with wind speed and has a maximum of around 45%, which is typically reached at ~8 m/s, depending on the specific power.
+The power in the wind is given by the formula $P = \frac{1}{2} rho^A^u^3$, where rho is the air density, A the swept area and u the wind speed.
+To calculate the net power output from a wind turbine, the result must be multiplied by C_P (Coefficient of power).
+C_P varies with wind speed and has a maximum of around 45%, which is typically reached at ~8 m/s, depending on the specific power.

-Typical modern onshore turbines located in Denmark have capacity factors in the range of 35%, corresponding to 3100 annual full load hours.
-Typical duration curves are presented in Figure 3.
+The output of wind turbines is electricity.
+Modern onshore turbines commonly found in Denmark exhibit capacity factors within the range of 35%, equating to approximately 3100 annual full load hours.
+Graphical representations outlining typical duration curves are provided in Figure 3.

-Figure 3 Duration curve for typical modern onshore wind turbines (> 2 MW) located in Denmark (DTU International Energy Report - Wind Energy, 2014).
+Figure 13 Duration curve for typical modern onshore wind turbines (> 2 MW) located in Denmark (DTU International Energy Report - Wind Energy, 2014).
 The two curves are based on the V117 3.3 MW (307 W/m2) and V126 3.3 MW (265 W/m2) wind turbines.

-The annual energy output of a wind turbine is strongly dependent on the average wind speed at the turbine location.
-The average wind speed depends on the geographical location (with North-western Jutland being the windiest part of Denmark), the hub height, and the surface roughness.
-Hills and mountains also affect the wind flow, but as Denmark is very flat, the local wind conditions are normally dominated by the surface roughness.
-Also, local obstacles like forest and for small turbines buildings and hedges reduce the wind speed like wakes from neighbour turbines reduces.
+The annual energy yield of a wind turbine is significantly influenced by the average wind speed at its location.
+This average wind speed is contingent upon various factors such as geographical positioning (North-western Jutland being notably the windiest region in Denmark), the turbine's hub height, and the surface roughness of the area.
+While hills and mountains can affect wind flow, Denmark's predominantly flat terrain means that local wind conditions are primarily dictated by surface roughness.
+Additionally, localized obstructions like forests, buildings (especially for smaller turbines), hedges, and the wake effects from neighboring turbines all contribute to reductions in wind speed.